 While a daily routine is important, this is a great time to try a new hobby or consider an online class - especially if you are isolating in your home.

 Many fitness studios are offering online classes via Zoom or Instagram Live, or having classes outside instead of an indoor space.
 Learning a new skill or recipe is also a good way to sharpen your mind and feel more accomplished without just focusing on your day-job 24/7.
 However, while online learning has become much more popular recently due to the COVID-19 pandemic, that also means it’s an over-saturated area with many new and inexperienced companies jumping on the bandwagon.

-Thinking of taking a course and kick-starting your career in the film and games industry?
+Thinking of taking a course to kickstart your career in the film and games industry?

-With over 8 years of experience in the online learning realm, CG Spectrum courses are designed to help you become the best trained, best connected, and best prepared for life beyond school.
+With a decade of experience in the online learning realm, CG Spectrum courses are designed to help you become the best trained, best connected, and best prepared for life beyond school.
 Be personally taught by amazing industry mentors who have worked for top film and games studios around the world.
 Check out our beginner and advanced online courses and apply today!

 As our Career Development Manager at CG Spectrum, Maxine strives to prepare each one of our students for success in their careers - whether they are just starting out, or looking to improve as a professional.